nucleome/docs/source/component_genome.rst

 Genome browser
 ==============

-Genome browser web component works as conventional genome browsers such as the UCSC Genome Browser, providing visualization support for commonly used genomic data including bigWig, bigBed, tabix, and .hic format.
+The genome browser web component in Nucleome Browser allows users to explore various genomic and epigenomic data in widely used formats, including bigWig, bigBed, Tabix, and .hic format.

 Visualization modes
 ===================

 :numref:`gbrowser_toolbar` summarizes the configuration buttons of the genome browser panel in the top toolbar.
-Notably, since the Nucleome Browser supports synchronization across multiple panels, two additional navigation modes are introduced in the genome browser web components, i.e., ``Map`` mode and ``Context`` mode.
+In Nucleome Browser, users can open multiple genome browser panels simultaneously and customize each panel.
+In particular, we developed three visualization modes to control the behaviors of synchronization across multiple panels.
 Users can choose a visualization mode by clicking the ``visualization mode button`` (|gb-mode|) on the right of the genome browser toolbar.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_toolbar_v2.png